average reading time – 10 minutes

 I have always advocated that whilst we cannot control what happens to us, we can control our reactions.
 The idiot that cut us up on the motorway… You can either forgive and drive on or get yourself worked up by winding down the window and shouting verbal obscenities at them.
 Your call.

-Time after time, studies show us how our physiology is linked to our state.
-We now know that smiling triggers neuro-transmitters in our brains, thus we can affect our mood by physically changing (i.e. a cheesy smile).
+We now know that smiling triggers neurotransmitters in our brains, thus we can affect our mood by physically changing (i.e. a cheesy smile).
 The link between the body and the mind is incredible.
 Just try it now – notice how are you sitting.
 Sit a little straighter, chest up, shoulders back, put a smile on your face… doesn’t that feel better already?

 Remember this the next time you have a ‘bad day’ and feel fed up.
 How can you change that, because after all, if you are feeling down the only person you are really damaging is you, so it makes sense for you to change it!